gmp26/site/Readme.md

 ### Installation

 In a terminal, `cd` to a suitable parent directory, and clone the repository.
-If your parent directory is called `~/cmep`, this creates
+If your parent directory is called `~/NRICHtubemap`, this creates
-~/cmep/CMEP-site.
+~/NRICHtubemap/site.

 ```
-cd ~/cmep
+cd ~/NRICHtubemap
-git clone git@github.com:CMEPorg/CMEP-site.git
+git clone git@github.com:gmp26/site.git
 ```

 Install the necessary node_modules used by the various grunt tasks.
 ```
-cd CMEP-site
+cd site
 npm install
 ```